rudenoise/rudenoiseSite/md/writingSystem2016.md

 year come back down to be read and then I am bored because they are repetitive fragments that don't really go anywhere.

-There needs to be some editorial process and refinement.
+To change this, I needed an editorial process.

 ## The Solution

-Reading about other writers' processes lead me to pick a few ideas that I think would work for me.
+Reading about other writers' processes lead me to a few ideas that appealed.
 These are the inspiration:

 > [… when a] draft is finished, I put the manuscript away for a while, a week,
 > a month, sometimes longer.
 When I take it out again, I read it as